OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 ### Keyboard Cache

-When users type in input fields, the software automatically suggests data.
+When users enter information in input fields, the software automatically suggests data.
 This feature can be very useful for messaging apps.
 However, the keyboard cache may disclose sensitive information when the user selects an input field that takes this type of information.

 ## Testing Local Storage for Sensitive Data (MSTG-STORAGE-1 and MSTG-STORAGE-2)